maxh/maxheinritz.com/_posts/2022-08-14-backend-entry-point.md

 tags: ["software patterns"]
 ---

-I use the term "entry point" to refer to the action that invoked a particular backend request context.
+I use the term "entry point" to refer to the source of a particular backend execution context.
 The entry point is set on `ctx.entryPoint` and can be used to write into the entity revision source the details about where a certain database mutation came from.

 ## Entry point root